Chicago building code violations

 Incorrect Bathroom Venting

 There is nothing wrong with installing humidity-controlled venting fans in the bathroom ceiling.
-However, if the space above the bathroom ceiling is closed up, say for example that is here the attic is, you are in violation of the Building Code.
+However, if the space above the bathroom ceiling is closed up, you are in violation of the Building Code.

 The code requires that the humid air from the bathroom gets expelled out into the open air through a 16 square inch ventilation outlet.
 A good example of an approved vent is the Soffit vent.
 All this is to prevent the humid air from the bathroom from causing mold problem or rotten wood problem.
 Summer in Arlington Heights, Glenview, Bridgeview and the like is always hot and humid, thus the need for such a code.